Working with you and your Occupational Therapist to find out what you need, we will design and arrange adaptations to make living at home easier.

 We can help you if:

-- you have, or someone living with you has, significant needs at home due to disability or long-term health problems and your Occupational Therapist recommends adaptation works to your home
+- You have, or someone living with you has, significant needs at home due to a disability or long-term health problems and your Occupational Therapist recommends adaptation works to your home

 Examples of adaptations include:

 - Providing a stairlift or vertical lift to help you get upstairs

 - Fitting a shower over your bath